DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Naevus lipomatosus superficialis is rare.
 It can affect anyone regardless of sex or race.

 The classical type of naevus lipomatosus superficialis is present at birth or appears during the first 3 decades of life.
-The solitary type arises after the second decade.
+The solitary type arises after the second decade in adult life.

 The cause of naevus lipomatosus superficialis is unknown.